rubik/pyg/docs/cmdline/req_bund.rst

     Adding the manifest file

-You can download the generated bundle :download:`here <../files/pyg.pyb>` (direct link to download).
+You can download the generated example bundle :download:`here <../files/pyg.pyb>` (direct link to download).

 .. option:: -r <path>, --req-file <path>